Adam in Islam: Theological and mystical interpretations

 Since God has forgiven Adam's transgression, humans are not viewed as inherently sinful or in need of redemption.
 Instead, Adam (or humanity) is viewed as being created from a relationship to God through learning and development.
 The story of Adam's creation evokes the idea of Adam as the "Primordial Man" to whom the angels need to prostrate themselves as a sign of respect.
 In a comment on Tafsir al-Baydawi, Gibril Haddad explains "he is also an archetype for the Attributes of Allah Most High such as His life, knowledge and power, although an incomplete one."
 All angels bowed down, except Iblis (إِبْلِيسْ), and he is cast down from heaven and becomes the enemy of Adam and his offspring.

 Suhrawardi (c.
 1145 – 1234) discusses the nature of human's soul as a mixture between Adam and Hawwa; Adam referring to the heavenly attributes and Hawwa to earthly animalistic passion.
 Through a mixture of both, the human soul (نَفْس) is fashioned and becomes a personal animal soul.
-He based his anthropology on Qur'anic verses such as "He who has created you [all] out of one living entity, and out of it brought into being its mate, so that man might incline [with love] towards the woman" (7:189).
+He based his anthropology on Quranic verses such as "He who has created you [all] out of one living entity, and out of it brought into being its mate, so that man might incline [with love] towards the woman" (7:189).

 According to Tafsir al-Baydawi (d.1319), Adam might stand for an original pattern for all of the spiritual and the corporeal existence or serving as a way for angels to obtain their allotted perfections by submitting to God's command to prostrate before him.
 Ibn Arabi explains that only Adam can comprehend all the names of God, thereby referring to the perfected heavenly Adam as a reflection of God's names.
 When Iblis failed to submit to God's command, he attributed injustice to the reality (ٱلْحَقُّ).